-Generic Name: albuterol and ipratropium (inhalation) (Pronunciation: al BYOO ter ol and ip ra TRO pee um)
+Generic Name: albuterol and ipratropium (inhalation) (Pronunciation: al BUE ter ol and IP ra TRO pee um)

-What is albuterol and ipratropium inhalation (Combivent, DuoNeb)?
+What is albuterol and ipratropium inhalation (Combivent, Combivent Respimat, DuoNeb)?

 Albuterol and ipratropium inhalation may also be used for purposes not listed in this medication guide.

-What are the possible side effects of albuterol and ipratropium inhalation (Combivent, DuoNeb)?
+What are the possible side effects of albuterol and ipratropium inhalation (Combivent, Combivent Respimat, DuoNeb)?

-Stop using albuterol and ipratropium and call your doctor at once if you have any of these serious side effects:
+Stop using albuterol and ipratropium and call your doctor at once if you have a serious side effect such as:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about albuterol and ipratropium inhalation (Combivent, DuoNeb)?
+What is the most important information I should know about albuterol and ipratropium inhalation (Combivent, Combivent Respimat, DuoNeb)?